HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ### QuickLinks & Comments:
-- Note:the common QuickLinks may be effective - since this is a second WORKs instance.
+- Note: the common QuickLinks may be effective - since this is a second WORKs instance.
 - prepare for 0819 at LoTm

 <hr>